WebAssembly/content-security-policy/proposals/CSP.md

 new WebAssembly.Table                            | allow | allow | allow | allow
 new WebAssembly.Memory                           | allow | allow | allow | allow

-Where SRI-hash means applying sub-resource-integrity checks based on the hash of the supplied bytes, rejecting the operation if the hash does not match whitelisted hashes, and script-src means rejecting operations that are not allowed by the CSP policy's directives for the source of scripts, e.g. script-src restricting origins.
+Where script-src means rejecting operations that are not allowed by the CSP policy's directives for the source of scripts, e.g. script-src restricting origins.
 Note that `unsafe-eval` effectively *implies* `wasm-unsafe-eval`.

+Note that some of these operations (`WebAssembly.instantiate(Module)` and `new WebAssembly.Instance(module)`) are effectively gated by the requirement to construct modules, i.e., these operations are dependent on whether `WebAssembly.compile(bytes)` or `WebAssembly.compileStreaming(Response)` are allowed.

 On the event of failure, then a `CompileError` should be thrown by the appropriate JavaScript operation.